BA (Münster; Aix-en-Provence), MSc (Glasgow)

-- The Political Economy of Institutional Change and Economic Development in Urban Colombia - Analysing the Cases of Medellin and Cali (working title)
+- The Political Economy of Institutional Change and Economic Development in Urban Colombia - Analysing the Case of Medellin (working title)

 - Year of Study:

-- Franz, Tobias (2011). 'Über die (Un-)Möglichkeit nachhaltiger Wirtschaftspolitik in Madagaskar –Eine Analyse über ein verlorenes Jahrzehnt', Library of FES Madagascar.
+Franz, Tobias (2011): Über die (Un-)Möglichkeit nachhaltiger Wirtschaftspolitik in Madagaskar – Eine Analyse über ein verlorenes Jahrzehnt, FES Library: Antananarivo.

-- Accepted Presentation: “Urban Governance and Institutional Economic Development in Medellín: An "Urban Miracle"?” on the panel: “Practices of Governance in Unruly Cities” International Congress of the Latin American Studies Association (Chicago, IL), May 2014
+“Urban Governance and Institutional Economic Development in Medellín: An ‘Urban Miracle’?”.
+Latin American Studies Association Congress 2014, Chicago, May 2014

 - Latin American Studies Association

 - International Initiative for Promoting Political Economy